-The range of tasks performed by ZUS makes it one of the largest public institutions in Poland.
-On the one hand, it performs the functions of a financial institution, e.g. collecting contributions, paying benefits and transferring taxes on behalf of pensioners.
-On the other hand, it strives to be an institution that gives its customers - insured persons, beneficiaries and contribution payers - a sense of security and provides efficient, friendly and reliable services.
+The range of tasks performed by the Social Insurance Institution makes it one of the largest public institutions in Poland.
+On the one hand, ZUS performs the functions of a financial institution, e.g. collects contributions, pays out benefits and transfers taxes on behalf of pensioners.
+On the other hand, it strives to be an institution that gives its customers - insured persons, beneficiaries and contribution payers - a sense of security and provides efficient, friendly and reliable services, using modern electronic services, such as: